-- 1. Navigate to: Settings icon () > PDM Device > Language. - 2.
-Tap the current language and select the desired language from the dropdown list. - 3.
-Tap SAVE. - 4.
+- 1. Navigate to: Settings icon ()>PDM Device > Language. - 2.
+Tap the current language, and select the desired language from the drop-down list. - 3.
+If you have selected a language other than English, tap OK on a message stating that the Food Library is only available when English is the selected language. - 4.
+Tap SAVE. - 5.
 Tap RESTART PDM.